U.S. House panel subpoenas Justice Dept over bank prosecutions

 Holder later backtracked on those comments, and in a May 2013 hearing before a House Financial Services panel, another former top Justice Department official assured lawmakers that no bank is too big to prosecute.

-Hensarling said on Monday that his panel has been waiting for two years for documents it requested from the Justice Department, and it had only received “a small sampling” of records related to a drug money laundering probe of HSBC.
+Hensarling said on Monday that his panel has been waiting now for two years for documents it requested from the Justice Department, and it had only received “a small sampling” of records related to a drug money laundering probe of HSBC .

-The panel also asked the Treasury Department for unredacted records in connection with the Justice Department’s probe into the bank.
+The panel also asked the Treasury Department for unrevised records in connection with the Justice Department’s probe into the bank.

 HSBC paid a $1.9 billion fine but avoided criminal charges through a deferred prosecution deal. (reut.rs/IFY4IE)